Components in Nordcraft

 • Events: Send data up to parent components

-• Contexts: Create direct communication channels with ancestor/descendant components, bypassing intermediaries
+• Contexts: Create direct communication channels with ancestor and descendant components

 This communication pattern enables components to work together while maintaining their independence and encapsulation.